| |

 The typical tree collar is 26 inches across, so I started there and then placed the first chain stitch row around my tree bottom to make sure it would fit.
 Once I had the first chain row done, I placed it around my Christmas tree stand to make sure it would encircle my tree stand.
 To cover the entire tree stand I crocheted my tree collar to be 12 inches high.
 Here is the simple tree collar crochet pattern.

-Ch 60, connect to the first stitch in the chain with a slip stitch, ch 1.
-Mark the row I used a simple pin in the stitch.
+Ch 60, connect to the first stitch in the chain with a slip stitch (sl st), ch 1.
+Mark the end of the row with a stitch marker (I used a simple pin in the stitch).
 The circle should be about 26″ across depending on tension.

-Starting with the second chain from hook, single crochet in every stitch, in a continuous round for two rows.
+Starting with the second chain from hook, single crochet in the next st, and then every stitch for two continuous rounds.

 Here is the crocheted tree collar standing all on its own.